This article was updated on February 2, 2022

 Remember, investing in your business's safety protocols isn't just a health measure, it's a marketing opportunity that will show customers you care enough to go the extra mile.

-Adding curbside pickup won't increase sales unless you let people know about it.
+Adding curbside pickup service won't increase sales unless you let people know about it.
 From print to digital ads, social media to the neighborhood hub, Nextdoor, there are many platforms to do so.
 Using a variety of these tools will garner the most attention, but there's one marketing strategy you can't overlook: The power of recommendations.

 According to a 2014 survey by BrightLocal, 88% of consumers say that they trust online reviews as much as personal recommendations.